Assertiveness Training in Addiction

 and may react to try to restore the status quo.

-Through assertiveness training, the addict will be prepared to
+Through assertiveness, the addict will be prepared to deal with

-deal with the reactions of others to this new assertiveness.
-This
+the reactions of others to this new assertiveness.
+This new assertiveness

-new assertiveness may be threatening to others involved in close
+may be threatening to others involved in close relationship with

-relationship with the addict as all of a sudden, the relationship
+the addict as all of a sudden, the relationship has changed and

-Assertiveness training will teach the recovering addict to be clear
+teach the recovering addict to be clear about their

 will also need to be dealt with in a realistic manner.
 For instance,

-some people think that by receiving assertiveness training they
+some people think that by receiving training they will now be

-will now be able to get all the things in life that they were never
+able to get all the things in life that they were never able to

-What most people who have been through assertiveness training and
+What most people who have been through training and practice the

-practice the techniques find, however, is a quite confidence, a
+techniques find, however, is a quiet confidence, a sense of empowerment,

-sense of empowerment, a new found clarity and a lessening of stress
+a new found clarity and a lessening of stress in general.
+And,

-in general.
-And, to most of those who achieve these new life skills,
+to most of those who achieve these new life skills, assertiveness

-assertiveness training is worth its weight in gold.
+is worth its weight in gold.
+You Got That?!

 |